suhail-mall/projects/README.md

 * A project to develop and compare minimsation functions.
 * These were used to minimise a cost function, as is typically done in Machine Learning projects.
-* The algorithms developed included: univariate minimiser, gradient descent, and quasi-Newton descent.
+* The algorithms developed included:
+	* Univariate minimiser
+	* Gradient descent
+	* Quasi-Newton method.

 #### **Thermodynamics Project:** ####